NEU-Gou/DukeReID/README.md

 ![alt text](https://github.com/NEU-Gou/DukeReID/blob/master/DukeReID.jpg "DukeReID")
 # DukeMTMC4ReID
 DukeMTMC4ReID dataset is new large-scale real-world person re-id dataset based on [DukeMTMC](http://vision.cs.duke.edu/DukeMTMC/).
 We use a fast state-of-the-art [person detector](https://bitbucket.org/rodrigob/doppia) for accurate detections.
-After verified by the ground truth, for each identity, we uniformly sample 5 ?good? bounding boxes in each available camera, while retaining all the ?FP? bounding boxes in the corresponding frames.
-To summarize, the relevant statistics of the pro- posed DukeMTMC4ReID dataset are provided below:
+After verified by the ground truth, for each identity, we uniformly sample 5 "good" bounding boxes in each available camera, while retaining all the "FP" bounding boxes in the corresponding frames.
+To summarize, the relevant statistics of the proposed DukeMTMC4ReID dataset are provided below:
 * Images corresponding to 1,852 people existing across all the 8 cameras
 * 1,413 unique identities with 22,515 bounding boxes that appear in more than one camera (valid identities)
 * 439 distractor identities with 2,195 bounding boxes that appear in only one camera, in addition to 21,551 ?FP? bounding boxes from the person detector